|

 defensiveness and deflection of the perceived blame onto another area.
 Naturally enough this will not help to

 improve things at all.
-The
+The Thinking

-just watch what is happening.
-People
+what is happening.
+People will get

-will get used to you being there fast enough.
+used to you being there fast enough.

 And you are in good company, Taiichi Ohno the inventor of Toyota’s